What Are Plumbing Codes and Why Do They Matter?

 Plumbing code violations are uncovered in four main ways:

-- Permit Inspections — Building departments inspect at key phases (rough-in, top-out, and final).
-Inspectors check pipe sizing, venting, slopes, materials, and supports.
+- Permit Inspections.
+Building departments inspect at key phases (rough-in, top-out, and final).
 Failures result in written correction notices and mandatory reinspections.

-- Home Inspections — Pre-sale or buyer-initiated inspections routinely uncover improper venting, incorrect slopes, cross-connections, and unapproved materials.
-A thorough pre-purchase plumbing inspection can reveal issues before they become deal-breakers.
+- Home Inspections.
+Pre-sale or buyer-initiated inspections routinely uncover improper venting, incorrect slopes, cross-connections, and unapproved materials.
+A thorough pre-purchase plumbing inspection can reveal issues before they become deal-breakers, and buyers using inspection findings to negotiate save an average of $14,000.

-- Real Estate Transactions — Buyers require inspections as part of due diligence.
-Discovered violations can delay closings, require seller repairs, or reduce your home's sale price.
+- Real Estate Transactions.
+Buyers require inspections as part of due diligence.
+Watch for plumbing red flags when house hunting that can delay closings or reduce your home's sale price.

 Consequences of Non-Compliance